UMM-CSci/senior-seminar/_seminars/fall2010/index.md

     room: Sci 2200
 ---

-The Fall, 2010, Senior Seminar conference is 1:30-5pm in Sci 2200 on Saturday, 4 December 2010.
+The Fall 2010, Senior Seminar conference is 1:30-5pm in Sci 2200 on Saturday, 4 December 2010.